-Although the film closely follows the events of the first book in Stacpoole’s series, also called The Blue Lagoon, the film’s sequel (1991’s Return to the Blue Lagoon) breaks with the storyline presented in the 1920s-era trilogy to essentially re-tell the original story (read: more tanned teens falling in love on a tropical island).
+Although the film closely follows the events of the first book in Henry De Vere Stacpoole’s series, also called The Blue Lagoon, the film’s sequel (1991’s Return to the Blue Lagoon) breaks with the storyline presented in the 1920s-era trilogy to essentially re-tell the original story (read: more tanned teens falling in love on a tropical island).
 Stacpoole’s books were far more concerned with the culture of the South Seas population, particularly as it was being further influenced by the arrival of European cultures.

 In 1923, director W. Bowden crafted a silent version of the story.
 More than a quarter-century later, British filmmaker Frank Launder made a very well-received version for the big screen in 1949, starring Jean Simmons and Donald Houston.
 The film was immensely popular, becoming the seventh-highest grossing domestic film at the U.K. box office that year.

-Parts of the film were lensed on a private island that is a part of Fiji, one of the habitats of the now-critically endangered Fiji crested iguana.
+Parts of the film were lensed on a private island that is part of Fiji, one of the habitats of the now-critically endangered Fiji crested iguana.
 The iguana appeared throughout the film, and when herpetologist John Gibbons caught an early screening of the feature, he realized that the animal that kept popping up on the big screen wasn't a familiar one.
-So he traveled to Fiji (specifically, to the island of Nanuya Levu), where he discovered the Fiji crested iguana, an entirely new Fijian native!
+So he traveled to Fiji (specifically, to the island of Nanuya Levu), where he discovered the Fiji crested iguana, an entirely new Fijian native.

-7. The film won a Razzie.
+7. The Blue Lagoon won a Razzie.

-9. Their affection didn’t last for long.
+9. Brooke Shields and Christopher Atkins's affection didn’t last for long.

 Despite their early attachment, Shields and Atkins soon began bickering nonstop.
 “Brooke got tired of me,” Atkins told People in 1980.
 “She thought I took acting too seriously.
 I was always trying to get into a mood while she would be skipping off to joke with the crew.”
 Still, Kleiser even capitalized on that, using the tension to fuel the more frustrated scenes, lensing the tough stuff while his leads were tussling.

 Kleiser was desperate to capture authenticity for the film, going so far as to live like his characters while making it.
-"To shoot this kind of story, I wanted to get as close to nature as possible and have our crew live almost like the characters," Kleiser shared in an interview.
+"To shoot this kind of story, I wanted to get as close to nature as possible and have our crew live almost like the characters," Kleiser said.
 "We found an island in Fiji that had no roads, water, or electricity, but beautiful beaches.
 We built a village of tents for the crew to live in and had a small ship anchored in the lagoon for our camera equipment and supplies.
 This filming approach was quite unusual, but it just seemed right for this project."